Baseband-processor/WirelessLegacy.github.io/index.md

 <iframe src="https://cybermap.kaspersky.com/" width="2000" height="670"></iframe>

-*Every minute ~2000 people are affected by cyber attacks, most of those are phishing attacks, some are malwares and others are exploit*
+*Every minute ~2000 people are affected by cyber attacks, most of those are phishing attacks, some are malwares and others are exploit.*

 *Our mission is to let increase the wireless attacks exponentially*

 <script>